 Rogier van der Weyden, Portrait of a Young Woman in a Pinned Hat, 1435, Gemäldegalerie, Berlin, Germany.

-No, no, no, she’s not a nun, she is a very fashionable young woman somewhere from the Netherlands, wearing the popular back then winged bonnet, the first hat in art we present.
-She must be a member of a middle class, given her relatively plain dress and accentuated breasts.
+No, no, no, she’s not a nun, she is a very fashionable young woman from somewhere in the Netherlands, wearing the popular back then winged bonnet, the first hat in art we present.
+She must be a member of the middle class, given her relatively plain dress and accentuated breasts.
 She might be modeled on the artist’s wife, Elisabeth Goffaert, though this has not been proven.
 I love the little detail of her rosary wrapped along her clasped fingers, and a small pin sticking out from the headdress.

 2. Rembrandt Style